Off-grid battery sizing guide

 Often yes, but it depends on the battery model, inverter, BMS compatibility, installation layout, and age of the existing battery bank.
 If expansion is likely, it is better to design for that from the start.

-Ready to send the full details?
+Ready to take the next step?